DUNE-DAQ/daq-release/docs/repo_managers.md

 _Note that names are given in order of whom to contact first_

+A manager for a repo serves to:
+* Be in charge of tagging a repo
+* Be a point of contact for questions about the repo
+* Be a fallback option as a PR reviewer for a repo if there's not a more obvious person

 **appfwk**: Marco Roda, Alex Tapper, Eric Flumerfelt

 **appmodel**: Eric Flumerfelt